ACE ART AUCTION

 Check out all the super talented artists who participated in this years auction!

-Scott Abbott has a Bachelor of Arts University of Guelph Specialized Honours – Fine Arts
+of Arts University of Guelph Specialized Honours – Fine Arts

 and a Bachelor of Education University of Western Ontario.
 Scott is primarily a landscape painter who works both on location and on larger pieces in the studio.
 He works mostly in oils and acrylics.
 Subject matter for his work comes from painting trips across Northern Ontario, many Eastern and Western Canadian sites, and in and around his hometown of Guelph, ON.
 The style of his outdoor work borrows much from The Group of Seven and other Canadian landscape painters, but his aim is to be as true to the subject as on location painting will allow.
 His larger studio pieces, while subject to experimentation, usually reflect the same attitude towards the subject matter.
 Scott's work is featured annually in the Guelph Studio Tour, and is currently represented by Gallery on the Bay (Hamilton), Barber Gallery (Guelph) and Elizabeth's Art Gallery (Goderich).
 Scott teaches interest courses, and works as an occasional teacher for the Upper Grand District School Board.

-is a co-owner of Wyndham Art Supplies and has been painting for 25 years.
+Chris Ahlers is a co-owner of Wyndham Art Supplies and has been painting for 25 years.
 He has had numerous solo and group shows around Southern Ontario, most notably at the Macdonald Stewart Art Centre, Wellington County Museum and Archives and Renann Isaacs Contemporary.

 In the last 9 years Marnie has enjoyed living in Guelph, raising her 2 kids and painting as much as possible.
 Marnie enjoys spending time outside, going to community and downtown events, and hanging out with her amazing, supportive friends & family.